einbahnstrasse/Goldford-MTEC1003/labs/04/cloning.with.token.v01.md

 <img src="/Goldford-MTEC1003-OL78/labs/04/img.clone/img.clone.04a.status.add.commit.push.png" width="600px">

-As always, your final step should be sure to **check your _GitHub_ repository** after running your `git push` command, to **VERIFY** that your most current work is reflected on _GitHub_, i.e. to be sure you've properly submitted your labs!
+As always, your final step should be to **check your _GitHub_ repository** after running your `git push` command, in order to **VERIFY** that your most current work is reflected on _GitHub_, i.e. to be sure you've properly submitted your labs!

 You can **VERIFY** this from the front page of your _GitHub_ repo in 3 easy ways: